 In May 2018, the EU General Data Protection Regulation (GDPR) replaces the existing 1995 EU Data Protection Directive (European Directive 95/46/EC).
+The below ifs Pure Cloud Solutions GDPR legislation and compliance policy.

 Pure Cloud Solutions Ltd (PCS) focuses to comply with the applicable GDPR regulations as a data processor and controller.
 Working alongside its employees, suppliers, clients and their employees it will comply when the GDPR legislation takes effect on 25th May 2018.